 Support for online learning

 For the online learning activities of your programme you will be expected to be able to use on-line meeting platforms such as Zoom and Microsoft Teams.
 Your College IT account will provide you with free access to the Office365 suite of tools.

 Training and support for how to use other systems and software will be provided during the programme induction and through specific modules.

 We anticipate you will be able to complete the programme within the timescale previously advertised.

-Because the learning outcomes have not changed, professional accreditation for this programme remains in place even though it will be delivered in multi-mode format for next year.
+Any existing professional accreditation for this programme remains in place even if it is being delivered in multi-mode format for 2021-22.

 In-person activities will be delivered at the South Kensington campus.